jraiskin/Automated_categorization_medication/log_progress_lab.md

         - Leverage external sources of information.
 We dont have context (like patient file).
             Might look into MeSH / UMLS (look for substance / drug semantic type).

+- **13/5:**
+Fixed keep_first_k_chars implementation for linear model with ngrams (keep only characters, then cut and generate new ngrams).
+Found a bug in the SVM accuracy calculation.
+Will re-run all SVM hyper-parameters summary files.
+Started working on a script to evaluate the SVM and RNN classifiers on changing input length.
+RNN models needs to be run again and save weights (checkpoint).
+It makes sense to do this again after settling the suggestion procedure (label suggestions from unlabeled data).
+Todo:
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.
+    - Settle the label suggestion procedure (discuss with Carsten).
+    - Run RNN classifiers without filtering characters.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).
+    - Thing to keep in mind (currently not a high priority):
+        - Ensemble methods.
+        - Leverage external sources of information.
+We dont have context (like patient file).
+            Might look into MeSH / UMLS (look for substance / drug semantic type).